hintinteractive/hintapi/README.md

 				},
 				time : 'checkin time',
 				expiry : 'expiry time',
-				is_expired : 'true or false, only available when id is provided', flirts : [{
+				has_expired : 'true or false, only available when id is provided', flirts : [{
 					user:{
 						social_id : String